Skip to main content

 - "Go to beta"

-When an intent is activated, the server will send a Goal Complete trigger, which will be handled by the client in the same way as triggers for motion detection are handled.
+When an intent is activated, the server sends a Goal Complete trigger, which is handled by the client in the same way as triggers for motion detection are handled.

 Environmental Triggers Walking